codefresh-io/cap-docs.codefresh.io/_docs/pipelines/workflows.md

   max-width="30%"
   %}

-### Workflow performance by pipeline
+### Tracking workflow performance by pipeline
-The Delivery Pipeline Dashboard shows insights into collective workflow performance for a single pipeline.
-See KPIs such as success and execution rates for the workflows, and KPIs for workflow steps.
+The Delivery Pipelines dashboard shows insights into the collective performance of the workflows in the selected pipeline.
+Performance KPIs are available at the workflow-level and at the step-levels.
+See success and execution rates for the workflows, and average durations and resource consumption for workflow steps.
 Compare with the performance in the reference period to derive insights.

 1. From the **Delivery Pipelines** page, select a pipeline to see its workflows.
 1. Select the [Dashboard](https://g.codefresh.io/2.0/pipelines/edit/codefresh-v2-production/codefresh-v2-production/argo-platform-push%2Fservice-yaml/dashboard){:target="\_blank"} tab.